puleos/object-hash/readme.markdown

 ## hash.keys(value);
 Hash object keys using the sha1 algorithm, values ignored.

 *Sugar method, equivalent to hash(value, {excludeValues: true})*

 ## hash.MD5(value);
 Hash using the md5 algorithm.

 *Sugar method, equivalent to hash(value, {algorithm: 'md5'})*

 ## hash.keysMD5(value);
 Hash object keys using the md5 algorithm, values ignored.

 *Sugar method, equivalent to hash(value, {algorithm: 'md5', excludeValues: true})*

 ## var hashTable = new hash.HashTable(options);
 Create a new HashTable instance.
-Hashing options are supported and applied to values added to the table.
+Hashing options are supported and applied to all values added to the table.

 ## hashTable.add(value1, value2, ...);